waidschrat/VASTer/VAST_1.0_plain.md

 In the fifth graph, two boxes labeled "B" and "A" are horizontally arranged and connected to each other with two arrows: one pointing right labeled "i1" and one pointing left labeled "i2".
 "B" is connected to a box labeled "Bird" with a leftward pointing arrow labeled "n".
 "A" is connected to a box labeled "Animal" with a rightward pointing arrow labeled "n".

-In the first graph, two boxes labeled "X" and "Y" are horizontally arranged and connected to each other with a double ended arrow labeled "i 1".
+In the sixth graph, two boxes labeled "X" and "Y" are horizontally arranged and connected to each other with a double ended arrow labeled "i 1".
 "X" is connected to a box labeled "Huge" with a leftward pointing arrow labeled "n".
 "Y" is connected to a box labeled "Gigantic" with a rightward pointing arrow labeled "n".

 ## Relationship Direction